Integral Chow rings of modular compactifications of $\mathcal{M}_{1,n\leq 6}$: Introduction

 \subsection{Relation to previous work}

 The rational Chow ring of $\oM_{1,n}$ is known by work of Belorousski \cite{Belorousski}, Getzler \cite{Get} and Petersen \cite{Petersen}.
 The integral Chow ring of $\oM_{1,n}$ is known: for $n=1$ from the very beginning of the field \cite{EdidinGrahamIntersection}; for $n=2$ from the work of Pernice, Vistoli and the second-named author \cite{DLPV}, and from Inchiostro's work \cite{Inchiostro}; for $n=3$ from Bishop's work \cite{Bishop}; for $n=4$ from our previous paper \cite{BDL1}.
 In fact, in the latter work, we computed the integral Chow ring of all Smyth's compactifications $\oM_{1,n}(m)$ for $n=3,4$, and $0\leq m\leq n-1$, by realising that they are all related by a zig-zag of weighted blow-ups.
+The presentations obtained in this paper, compared with the ones obtained in our previous work, have in our opinion the advantage of being more tied to the geometry of the moduli stacks: the generating relations are either of combinatorial type (the ones that hold on $\mathcal{G}_{1,n}$) or of geometric type (the ones corresponding to fundamental classes of excised loci).